zhongjinluo/GarVerseLOD/demo/README.md

   ```
 bash demo.sh
   ```
 Then you can find all the results in `outputs/results/`.
+You can download more prepared example inputs from our [Google Drive](https://drive.google.com/file/d/1LAWB4tuYRslJEQcn6l8uDPDfaeqKS9Yj/view?usp=sharing).

 ### Running Demo Step by Step